loqu8/tesseract-vs2015/README.md

 tesseract-vs2013
 ================

-Tesseract OCR engine dependencies with VS 2013 support, both 64 and 32 bit.
+Tesseract OCR engine dependencies with VS 2015 support, both 64 and 32 bit.

-This repository contains the dependencies for Google's [Tesseract OCR project](https://code.google.com/p/tesseract-ocr/) for tesseract 3.03 and leptonica 1.71, along with dependencies for everything but WEBP support.
+This repository contains the dependencies for Google's [Tesseract OCR project](https://code.google.com/p/tesseract-ocr/) for tesseract 3.04 and leptonica 1.72, along with dependencies for everything but JPEG2000 support.

 ### Build Instructions

-1. Open VS 2013 Developer Command Prompt and change the directory to this repository.
+1. Open VS 2015 Developer Command Prompt and change the directory to this repository.
 2. Execute the following command ``msbuild build.proj``

 The build libraries and headers will be copied to ``~\release`` when done.